-That being said, the Department has clarified that it does not intend to create a veto situation by referencing MOUs in this process but is instead trying to pinpoint showings that would expedite applications.
-This sentiment is appreciated, however, any mention of MOUs in the Part 151 regulations will be seized upon by those opposed to trust acquisitions and will lead to administrative and court challenges which may not bode well for tribes.
+MOUs are the prerogative of the sovereign entities involved, and to require a showing of an MOU would be paternalistic and potentially creates an effective veto for state and local governments over trust acquisitions.
+Any mention of MOUs in the Part 151 regulations will be seized upon by those opposed to trust acquisitions and will lead to administrative and court challenges which may not bode well for tribes.